Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Defenses

 \subsubsection{Insufficient Defense Evaluations}

-In Table~\ref{table:matching_attack_defenses} we match poisoning attack strategies and defenses by reporting in each cell the defensive papers that evaluate their effectiveness against the corresponding attack strategy.
-We mark with \xmark\xspace the cells corresponding to trigger reconstruction and test data sanitization for targeted and indiscriminate poisoning, since no trigger is exploited and test data are clean in such attacks.
-As a result of our matching, it becomes evident that not all attacks sparked equally many mitigations.
-Whereas for backdoor attacks using patch triggers there are around fifty defenses, only five defenses have been considered against semantic triggers~\cite{DBLP:conf/iccd/LiuXS17,shen2021backdoor,liu2018fine,zeng2020deepsweep,veldanda2020nnoculation}, and just one against bilevel targeted attacks~\cite{frederickson2018attack}.
-Analogously, there are no defenses yet against indiscriminate clean-label bilevel attacks, and bilevel backdoor attacks, which in fact have been developed more recently.
-With only few defenses~\cite{zhu2021clear,tang2019demon}, there is also a shortage of model inspection and sanitization defenses when no trigger manifests in the model.
-Beyond this immediate shortage, there is a need to study defenses by using adaptive attacks thoroughly.
-Current adaptive backdoor attacks tend to break the same defenses, yielding little new knowledge.
-More work is thus needed to understand all defenses' limitations thoroughly and design adaptive attacks.
+In Table~\ref{table:matching_attack_defenses}, we match poisoning attack strategies and defenses by reporting in each cell the defense papers that evaluate against the corresponding attack strategy.
+In some cases, indicated with a cross (\xmark\xspace), a defense of this strategy is not possible as there is no trigger to reconstruct (indiscriminate or targeted) or the test data is not altered by the attacker and can thus not be sanitized (indiscriminate attacks).
+Furthermore, Table~\ref{table:matching_attack_defenses} shows that the amount of defenses per attack strategies varies greatly.
+Whereas for backdoor attacks using patch triggers there are around fifty defenses, only eleven defenses have been considered against semantic triggers, one against bilevel targeted attacks~\cite{frederickson2018attack}, one against bilevel patch backdoor attacks~\cite{yo2022CreatedEqual}, and none against indiscriminate clean label bilevel attacks.
+With only a few defenses~\cite{zhu2021clear,tang2019demon}, there is also a shortage of model inspection and sanitization defenses when no trigger manifests in the model.\\ Beyond this shortage, there is a need to thoroughly test existing defenses using adaptive attacks, which are depicted in Table~\ref{tab:brokenDefs}.
+Adaptive attacks are tailor to circumvent one or several defenses.
+In other words, the attack identifies essential components like for example a threshold within a defense and adapts the poisoning points to be below this threshold.
+For example, \citet{koh2018stronger} constrain the indiscriminate poisons features so that several points are in close vicinity to avoid outlier detection.
+In the case of backdoors, \citet{shokri2020bypassing} regularize the trigger to be less detectable within the network. \citet{tang2019demon} and \citet{junyuComposite} employ different strategies to make training data with trigger more similar to benign data.
+Yet, as visible in Table~\ref{tab:brokenDefs}, current adaptive backdoor attacks tend to break the same defenses.
+More work is thus needed to understand all defenses' limitations through adaptive attacks, even though systematizing the design of such attacks and automating the corresponding evaluations is not trivial.
+To this end, it may be interesting to design \textit{indicators of failure} that automate the identification of faulty, non-adaptive evaluations for poisoning attacks, as recently shown in~\citep{pintor2021indicators} for adversarial examples.